Signature Service Days

-Join the action on Oct.
-3, 2015, the 25th annual Make a Difference Day, the nation’s largest day of community service.
-On Make a Difference Day 2015, millions of volunteers will unite to improve the lives of others in their communities.
+Join the action each fall (in conjunction with EIU Family Weekend), for the annual Make a Difference Day, the nation’s largest day of community service.
+On Make a Difference Day, millions of volunteers will unite to improve the lives of others in their communities.
 Here in Charleston, we will be hosting a number of opportunities including a community celebration and fun service projects throughout our community.
-Details will be available beginning mid September.
+Details will be available beginning in September.

-EIU Civic Engagement and Volunteerism seeks to bring about awareness for hunger and poverty issues as well as hold a canned food collection for the entire month of November.
-All food items collected will go to the Charleston Food Pantry and Eastern Illinois Foodbank.
+EIU Civic Engagement and Volunteerism seeks to bring about awareness for hunger and poverty issues as well as hold a canned food collection and Toiletry collection for the entire month of November.
+All items collected will go to the local food pantries and One Stop Community Christmas.

-The goals of this campaign are to provide direct service to Charleston Food Pantry and its numerous clients and families, while also helping our community gain a better understanding of the challenges and potential solutions to hunger and poverty.
+The goals of this campaign are to provide direct service to our local food pantries and its numerous clients and families, while also helping our community gain a better understanding of the challenges and potential solutions to hunger and poverty.

 MLK Day of Service

 Come out to EIU's annual MLK Day of Service and make a difference in your local community!
 The annual event honors Dr. King’s legacy and is an opportunity for Americans to renew their own personal vows of citizenship through service to others.
-Volunteers are asked to check-in on from 12-12:30 p.m. in the University Ballroom.
-Service projects will last from 1-4 p.m.
+Volunteers are asked to check-in at 12 p.m. in the University Ballroom.
+Service projects will last from 12:30-3 p.m.
 Please make sure to bring a sack lunch with you!
-All transportation will be provided.

 Eastern Illinois University is proud to host the Annual Panther Service Day each April.
 This annual day of volunteering and service began in 2003, when EIU Student Government initiated an effort to improve the relationship between EIU students and the citizens of Charleston through encouragement of acts of volunteerism and service in the community.